-Applications of Toxicogenomic Technologies to Predictive Toxicology and Risk Assessment (2007)Board on Environmental Science and Toxicology
+Applications of Toxicogenomic Technologies to Predictive Toxicology and Risk Assessment (2007)Board on Environmental Studies and Toxicology

 Each report is produced by a committee of experts selected by the Academy to address a particular statement of task and is subject to a rigorous, independent peer review; while the reports represent views of the committee, they also are endorsed by the Academy.
 Learn more on our expert consensus reports.

 The new field of toxicogenomics presents a potentially powerful set of tools to better understand the health effects of exposures to toxicants in the environment.
 At the request of the National Institute of Environmental Health Sciences, the National Research Council assembled a committee to identify the benefits of toxicogenomics, the challenges to achieving them, and potential approaches to overcoming such challenges.
 The report concludes that realizing the potential of toxicogenomics to improve public health decisions will require a concerted effort to generate data, make use of existing data, and study data in new ways -- an effort requiring funding, interagency coordination, and data management strategies.

 - Because of their sensitivity, toxicogenomic technologies are expected to reveal more than previously was possible about the molecules involved in development and the critical molecular level events that can be perturbed by toxicants.

 - Ethical, legal, and social issues that affect the use of toxicogenomic data and the collection of data and samples needed for toxicogenomic research should be addressed.

 - Fully integrating toxicogenomic technologies into predictive toxicology will require a coordinated effort approaching the scale of the Human Genome Project.